 Won’t it be perfect if no one trampled your landscape?
 But it sounds too good to be true right?
 Well, you might not be able to ensure that people stay on the landscape paths and they don’t opt for shortcuts through the landscape but there is a way out.

-You just need to add a few types of plants that offer beauty as well as toughness in your high-traffic landscape.
+You just need to add a few types of plants that offer beauty as well as toughness in your high-traffic landscape in Sydney.
 Want to know about these amazing plants?
 Just keep scrolling!

 Creeping Blue Mazus or Mazus Reptans